-The Google XML sitemap plugin has currently been installed on over a million WordPress websites and will allow you to easily create a website just like the one shown below:
+The Google XML sitemap plugin has currently been installed on over a million WordPress websites.
+It allows you to easily create a website just like the one shown below:

-It really does exactly what you’d expect it to by generating sitemaps to help search engines crawl your website even better and notifies search engines when a new post has been published or an existing post has
+It really does exactly what you’d expect it to.
+On one hand, generates sitemaps to help search engines crawl your website even better.
+On the other hand, it notifies search engines when a new post has been published or an existing post has been updated.

-The Better WordPress Google XML sitemap plugin is perfect for news websites because there is no limit to the number of URLs that you can generate an XML sitemap for and is already able to generate sitemaps that are compatible with Google News.
+The Better WordPress Google XML sitemap plugin is perfect for news websites.
+Why?
+Because there is no limit to the number of URLs that you can generate an XML sitemap for.
+Moreover, it is already able to generate sitemaps that are compatible with Google News.

 Here are some of Better WordPress XML Sitemap’s most notable features: